yaswanthramanam/DeWill_Zerepy_Cron_Agent/README.md

 System:

-- Python 3.10 or higher (3.10 and 3.11 are best for beginner users)
+- Python 3.10 or higher
 - Poetry 1.5 or higher

 Environment Variables: